Analyzing and fixing the issues

 Issues in Dax Optimizer

+The measures without issues are now hidden.
+You can also hide the measures that have no issues open by clicking Toggle Fixed/Ignored Issues.
 The remaining measures with open issues have a smaller relevance.
 However, this does not mean that they are not important.
 They simply have a lower priority compared to other measures, but once the measures with higher priority are fixed, the focus can be on the other remaining measures.

 Measures in Dax Optimizer